We love digital

 Trusted Proxies are the preferred company to use for integrating proxy servers with AWR as a quick search in Google will reveal they target their offering at AWR.
 In fact Trusted Proxies have a great level of support for integrating their severs with the software, as do AWR themselves.

 AWR offer four different packages from standard to server level in order to accommodate the widest audience possible.
-Koozai have used AWR since we were Impact Media and all of the digital marketing executives here are familiar with both the interface and the functionality.
+Koozai have used AWR for years and all of the digital marketing executives here are familiar with both the interface and the functionality.
 However a few weeks ago AWR released a new version, an upgrade from 7.5 to 8.0 and as with a lot of software updates this brings with it many new features and a change in interface.

 The interface is the most immediately obvious difference between 7.5 and 8.0 bringing the tool into the 21st century with a flashy new skin.
 This did come hand in hand with a new learning curve as many of the original features had been moved under new menus or are now accessible through different paths.
 This can be frustrating initially as you struggle to find the place where you can set a date range or disable a keyword.
 As a result the preliminary reactions around the office were similar as most of us simply adjusted to the new layout.

 I think it would be fair to say that the layout has been simplified; originally the interface was packed with all of the features and options available.
 This made it complicated to look at as almost everything could be accessed from the main screen or the many packed out drop down menus.
 The new interface is much better in that respect, the left hand menu essentially replaces the drop downs with big graphical and easily identifiable categories.

 Once you have acclimatised to the new interface, or simply learned how to use it if you are not familiar with version 7.5, I think you’ll find it both intuitive and user friendly.
 It does not look like another Microsoft package or an Apple product, which is nice.
 However it does not lend itself well to a quick learning curve.